zihzhan/microsoft-graph-docs/api-reference/beta/api/print-list-services.md

 ## Response
 If successful, this method returns a `200 OK` response code and collection of [printService](../resources/printservice.md) objects in the response body.

-If the user's Azure AD tenant is not enrolled in a Microsoft Universal print service subscription, this method returns a `403 Forbidden` response code.
+If the user's Azure AD tenant is not enrolled in a Universal Print subscription, this method returns a `403 Forbidden` response code.
 ## Example
 ##### Request
 The following is an example of the request.